Used with permission given on October 31, 2012

 Felt feebly for her crown,

-Her unanoited forehead
+Her unanointed forehead

 Henceforth her only one.